luxui/lux-core/SIREN+LUX.md

 ## Resource Classes

-Only two classes are recognized and expected: `collection` and `item`; all other classes are purely informational and unused by lux.
+Only two - top-level - classes are recognized and expected: `collection` and `item`; all other classes are purely informational and unused by Luxui.
 The purpose of these classes is to remove the reliance on URL patterns and data inference for display determination.
 This allows the API to explicitly specify that a resource is one or the other; a `collection` of items or a specific `item`.

 All resources in the API are expected to return a top-level property `class` which will hold one of: `collection` or `item`.
 The only exception being the root resource which may omit the property.

 ## `title` Attributes

 The `title` attribute as a property of various portions of a Siren response will be use for display in many cases.

 Siren "section" | Use of `title`
 --------------- | -------------
 links           | The title will be used as the link text. actions         | The title will be used as the button text.

+[shared knowledge]: README.md#shared-knowledge